-- appoint the designated teacher - ensure that the designated teacher has received appropriate training - oversee the development of the policy on looked after children - be responsible for all systems to support looked after children. - report to the governing body on an annual basis on the following: - the number of looked after pupils in the school - an analysis of test scores as a discrete group, compared to other pupils - the attendance of pupils, compared to other pupils - the level of fixed term and permanent exclusions, compared to other pupils - the number of complaints
+- appoint the designated teacher - · ensure that the designated teacher has received appropriate training - oversee the development of the policy on children in care and children previously in care. - be responsible for all systems to support children in care and children previously in care. - report to the governing body on an annual basis on the following: - the number of children in care and children previously in care in the school - an analysis of test scores as a discrete group, compared to other pupils - the attendance of pupils, compared to other pupils - the level of fixed term and permanent exclusions, compared to other pupils - the number of complaints